 The monitoring framework is recording the number of sites that have mankarr.
 Scientists also call this occupancy.

-To have enough information (data) to tell if things are the same or changing (the trend), each ranger team needs to survey 25 or more sites each per year.
-With this data we can compare the number of sites with mankarr in different monitoring regions and in different years.
-We are looking to see if the number of sites with mankarr is going up or going down or staying the same, and to see whether there are threats like how many sites had cat tracks.
+To tell if things are the same or changing (the trend), each ranger team needs to survey a total of 25 sites or more across country.
+Ideally teams would survey these sites every year.
+But to spread the work, ranger teams can alternate zones and sites to survey each year: for instance surveying two monitoring zones one year, and the other monitoring zones in the next year (so about half the sites each year).
+Make sure to do the all the sites listed for a monitoring zone within one year.
+That way the team will still visit enough country to find out if the number of sites with mankarr is going up or down or staying the same, and to see if there are threats like sites with cat tracks.